 Repeat Learner registration

 Please note: Ordinarily Repeat students are not entitled to a refund of fees paid unless there are compelling and compassionate circumstances arising.
-Registration for the August 2017 exam sitting will open in June 2017.

 Contact Síle Curtin